Charlzk05/JJSploit-Extended/README.md

 3. Open "JJSploit Ext.exe"
 4. Enjoy!

-# Excluding from anti virus software
+# Excluding from anti-virus software

 Unfortunately, WeAreDevsAPI has always had issues with anti-virus software due to the nature of how it works.
 WeAreDevsAPI uses techniques that are also commonly used by malicious programs, which causes false positives in anti-virus software.